 Fortum reserves the right to amend this Privacy Notice.
 Possible amendments to the Privacy Notice will be notified on this site, or by communicating directly to you.

 12. Controller of your personal data and contact details

-You can address any further questions and comments regarding your privacy to our dedicated privacy team at privacy [at] fortum [dot] com or in writing to the address below:
+To contact Fortum Corporation and to address any further questions and comments regarding your privacy, including contact with the Data protection officer by using the privacy contact form, or in writing to the address below:

 Keilalahdentie 2-4, 02150 Espoo